glipR/brains4bots/_posts/2021-01-01-dictionaries.md

 One possible solution for sensing yellow is the code in the note above, have a quick read and understand what it does.

-So for yellow, we have code that checks that the red and green components are large, and the blue component is small.
+So for yellow, we have code that checks that the red and green components are large and the blue component is small.
-For red, we have code that checks that the red component is large, and the green and blue components are small.
+For red, we have code that checks that the red component is large and the green and blue components are small.

 In general, we can try doing a similar thing for lots of colours: The colour we are looking at is similar to some specific colour (like red, green, blue, yellow) if the r, g, b components are similar: